xzzhang2/xzzhang2.github.io/pages/projects.md

 ### <a name="researchprojs"></a>1. research grants

- 1. 2021- 2022.
+ 1. May 2021 - Apr 2022.
 Principal Investigator (**PI**).
 Digital Scholarship Grant (DSG), Hong Kong Baptist University Library. *Sci-fi blockbusters' representation of female cyborgs and its impacts on audiences' perception of human-machine communication*.
 [88,200 HKD].
 On-going.

  2. Jan 2021 - Feb 2022.
 Role: Principal Investigator (**PI**).
 Public Policy Research Funding Scheme (**PPR**) from the Policy Innovation and Co-ordination Office (**PICO**) of the Government of the Hong Kong SAR, *Hong Kong Media’s Coverage of Political Polarization and its Effects on People’s Political Attitudes and Behaviors.* [356,972 HKD].
 On-going.